top of page

 What type of flooring will replace the carpet?

-Are we installing projection screens?
-Did the Study Team consider screens?
+Are we installing projection screens in the Sanctuary?

-There is no plan to install screens.
-The video consultants presented the Study Team with some options for projection, however our Sanctuary is a very difficult shape to make any kind of fixed projection system work properly.
-The consultants also presented some ideas for portable display systems that could be used on occasions that warranted visual display such as the recent movie-themed organ concert.
+No. The video consultants presented some options for projection, however our Sanctuary is a very difficult shape to make any kind of fixed projection system work properly.
+The consultants also presented some ideas for portable display systems that could be used on occasions that warranted visual display.
 Portable projection is also not part of the project but could be something the church might want to consider in the future for those specialized uses.

 What about the LCT?
 How is the tree structure affected by the elevated choir loft?